Tinsley1234/quote_app_flutter/README.md

 # Quote App

-- Uses async and await to obtain information from APIs white rebuilding the widget with FutureBuilder
+- Uses async and await to obtain information from APIs while rebuilding the widget with FutureBuilder